mohitkhedkar/College/2 Year/2015 Pattern/ADL/README.md

 - [ ] Given binary tree with n nodes, assign this tree to another [operator=] and then erase all nodes in a binary tree.

 ### Assignment-6 :
-- [ ] Convert given binary tree into threaded binary tree.
+- [x] Convert given binary tree into threaded binary tree.
 Analyze time and space complexity of the algorithm.

 ### Assignment-7 :
 - [ ] Consider threading a binary tree using preorder threads rather than inorder threads.
 Design an algorithm for traversal without using stack and analyze its complexity.

 ### Assignment-8 :
-- [ ] A  Dictionary  stores  keywords  &  its  meanings.
+- [x] A  Dictionary  stores  keywords  &  its  meanings.
 Provide  facility  for  adding  new  keywords, deleting keywords, updating values of any entry.
 Provide facility to display whole data sorted in ascending/ Descending order.
 Also find how many maximum comparisons may require for finding any keyword.
-Use Binary Search Tree for implementation.
+Use height balanced tree and find complexiety.

 ## Group B